pudly/schmopera-hugo/content/articles/erik-ochsner-on-conducting-star-trek-goose-bumps-and-tears-are-not-optional.md

 ---
-title: "Erik Ochsner on conducting Star Trek: "goose bumps and tears are NOT optional!""
+title: "Erik Ochsner on conducting Star Trek: &quot;goose bumps and tears are NOT optional!&quot;"
 ---

 <h2>1.
 Why do you think there's such a strong relationship between science fiction and epic, symphonic music?</h2>